There’s no such thing as too much engagement on social media.

 Instagram posts can have up to 30 hashtags, making it tempting to stuff each caption with as many as possible.
 As a marketer, fight this urge.
 Using more hashtags won’t necessarily yield higher visibility.

-According to research by TrackMaven, posts with 9 hashtags receive the most engagement:
+According to research by TrackMaven, posts with nine hashtags receive the most engagement:

 And on Instagram, specifically, hashtags with 24 characters or less are the most popular:

 Hashtags, like keywords, demand a strategic approach, one that centers around quality not quantity.
 Stuffing hashtags makes your post look like spam.
-It can also get your account shadow banned, meaning your posts won’t show up in search results.
+Here’s everything else you need to know about using Instagram hashtags like a pro.

 Careful!
 Don’t go over the limit: